alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 A Sender MUST populate the Program Map Table (PMT) for each sub-Stream format (audio, video, data) in ascending order of `layer` numbers.
 The PID value assigned to `layer` i for a given sub-Stream format MUST be numerically lower than the PID value assigned to `layer` i+1 for that same format.

-Note: This requirement aligns with the [VSF_TR-07][], which mandates: "The order of the streams, as listed in the PMT, shall constitute the ordering of the streams presented to the user in any user presentation or selection mechanism."
+Note: This requirement aligns with the [VSF_TR-07][] and [VSF_TR-01][], which mandate: "The order of the streams, as listed in the PMT, shall constitute the ordering of the streams presented to the user in any user presentation or selection mechanism."

 ### [VSF_TR-07][] compatibility